gokuldh/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: To solve the Naked Twins Problem at first we go through all the values one by one and find any with the length of 2.
+If we find any, we itearte over the peers of the same to find if there is any peer that has the same value.
+Then we go through the peers and remove the value of the twin with ''. which in turns remove the value of the twin from the peers.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The Diagonal Sudoku Problem can be solved by adding the Diagonal Units to the unitlist.
+Rest was all taken care of the already existing algo and nothing more was needed to be changed.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame